maxspahn/fabrics_ros/README.md

 The list of packages:
 - fabrics_bridge: provides a one-way bridge to enable ROS to use fabrics planner for robot motion planning
 - fabrics_msgs: contains custom messages used in fabrics_ros
-- fabrics_processing: processes output from fabrics planner, and publish velocity commands to a robot
+- fabrics_processing: processes output from fabrics planner, and publishes velocity commands to a robot

 ## Requirements